Daniel-Tran-247/Telcom-Customer-Churn-Predictor/README.md

 Need more help or want to say hi 👋?
-Feel free 😊 to reach out to me at my [gmail](baophuc247@gmail.com) or [linkedin](https://www.linkedin.com/in/danieltrn/)
+Feel free 😊 to reach out to me at my [linkedin](https://www.linkedin.com/in/danieltrn/) or via gmail: baophuc247@gmail.com